-Bridgend House is a stunning luxury holiday home with an enviable harbour front position and sea views but only a fifteen minute drive from St. Andrews.
+Bridgend House is a stunning luxury beach house with an enviable harbour front position and sea views but only a fifteen minute drive from St. Andrews.
 It provides luxury self catering accommodation, which can accommodate 5 guests or 6 with an extra bed, where you can really relax.
 This characterful and spacious house is only a short stroll from Lower Largo`s long sandy beach, an ideal location for a romantic walk or for families to enjoy a relaxing beach holiday, but equally popular for golfers to enjoy the many golf courses within close proximity.
 Also you are only a 15 minute drive from St Andrews with its world class golf courses, shopping and restaurants.
 Have a lazy Sunday lie in and gaze out the window at the boats bobbing in the harbour.

 Free WiFi provided.

 The accommodation comprises 3 bedrooms (king-size, twin and single all on the first floor) 2 bathrooms, large lounge, spacious fully equipped kitchen and utility room and will normally sleep up to five people but it can accommodate six as a pull out bed can be provided, if required, at a small extra charge to include all linen and towels.
 Also the Crusoe Hotel, which is a short walk away, provides excellent food and a friendly bar to socialize in so no one has to cook!

 If you would like an amazing birds eye view of the house and the beach check out this stunning video taken by Christopher Wilson using his drone.

 With twenty three 5 star reviews on Trip Advisor from our guests you know that you are going to have a great experience.